Office of Research and Project Administration

 IV.
 PolicyBACK TO TOP

-- Determines who is eligible to receive what sponsored award assistance;
+- Determines who is eligible to receive what Federal assistance;

-- Has its performance measured against whether the objectives of the sponsored project or program are met;
+- Has its performance measured in relation to whether objectives of a Federal program were met;

-- Provides the goods and services within its normal business operations;
+- Provides the goods and services within normal business operations;

 - Provides similar goods or services to many different purchasers;

-- Provides goods or services that are ancillary to the operation of the University’s sponsored project or program; and
+- Provides goods or services that are ancillary to the operation of the Federal program; and

-- Is not subject to compliance requirements of the sponsored award.
+- Is not subject to compliance requirements of the Federal program as a result of the agreement, though similar requirements may apply for other reasons.

 The appropriate classification of a transaction as a subaward or other procurement action at the time it is proposed and funded is essential for ensuring proper accounting for costs and compliance requirements.
 Misclassification may result in delays in processing and inaccurate calculation of sponsored award costs, which may result in insufficient award funding available to the University’s PI.